menu icon

 • Use a Row Counter for Easy Switching: Switching colors frequently?
 Use a row counter to help keep track of where to change yarns.

-Can I use chunky yarn for the scarf?
+Can I use chunky yarn for the moss stitch crochet scarf pattern?

 Yes, you can!
 Just adjust your starting chain, or your scarf will be very long.